EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 ####It’s not magic, it’s engineering.####

 Template literals look so magical, but in fact they are transpiled into the old fashioned, not as easy-to-read and boring way to generate strings.
-This is what [BabelJS](https://babeljs.io/) generates:
+This is what Babel generates:

 ```javascript
 "use strict";